camptocamp/c2cgeoportal/doc/administrator/wmstime.rst

 * An interval of one year: ``P1Y``
 * An interval of six months: ``P6M``

-For more information please refer to the `MapServer documentation
+For more information, please refer to the `MapServer documentation
 <http://mapserver.org/ogc/wms_time.html>`_.

 Admin interface